pex-gl/pex-renderer/README.md

 ### camera = renderer.camera(opts)

-Defines rendering viewport, perspective and post-processing.
+Defines rendering viewport and perspective.

 *Note: `camera` `position/rotation` are derived from `entity.transform.position/rotation`.
 It's probably easier to use `Orbiter` component at the moment.*